 The EV6 redeems itself with in-cabin storage.
 In addition to traditional door pockets, seatback map pockets, and a glovebox, the center console has tons of space due to the flat floor beneath it, creating two-level storage with a massive bin underneath the main console.

 From the base model up, the EV6 comes with some pretty impressive standard features.
-Tech such as wireless phone charging, automatic climate control, a 12.3-inch digital instrument cluster, a power tailgate, an eight-way power driver's seat, and heated front seats are all standard.
-The seating can be enhanced further, with power passenger adjustment and ventilated front seats from the mid-spec Wind model while the steering wheel can be opted as heated, as can the rear seats - both options made standard on the First Edition.
+Tech such as wireless phone charging, automatic climate control, a 12.3-inch digital instrument cluster, a power tailgate, eight-way power front seats with heating and ventilation, and the option of heated rear seats.
 Driver assistance tech such as forward-collision warning, blind-spot monitoring, rear occupant alert, automatic emergency braking, and safe exit assist are included under the Drive Wise banner, but rear park sensors, a smart park assist, auto-evasive steering, and auto lane changing for the highway driving assistant are only available on the upper trims, as is a surround-view camera, blind-spot camera, and an AI cruise control that learns from the way you drive.
 GT-Line cars feature a power sunroof and an augmented-reality head-up display.

-This is also the first Kia to include a new 14-speaker Meridian premium surround-sound system.
-It's among the best systems we've tested on any mainstream car, and outmatches any audio system available in rivals.
-It comes standard from the Wind trim, while the Light gets a basic six-speaker setup.
+This is also the first Kia to include a new 14-speaker Meridian premium surround-sound system from the Wind models upwards - Light trims get a standard six-speaker unit.
+The Meridian unit is among the best systems we've tested on any mainstream car and outmatches any audio system available in rivals.